nikcheerla/graph-lab-apcs/README.md

-Picture-Lab
+Graph-Lab
 ===========

-Picture Lab for IB/AP Computer Science.
+Graph Lab, modeled of APCS Picture Lab, for AP Computer Science classes.

 <h3>About the project</h3>
 This project is the last lab for computer science, first semester.

 <h3>Usage</h3>
-This project works best on [BlueJ](http://www.bluej.org/).
-Simply load the classes folder onto BlueJ, and it should be ready to compile.
+This project can be used right off the bat and works with most Java workflows

 <h3>Contributors</h3>
+ - Nikhil Cheerla
+ - Neil Palleti
- - Jackson Chen
+ - Madeline Chen
- - Will Kaufman
+ - Mahesh Murag
+ - forked off of Jackson Kaufman's Picture-Lab